 Yes, a band of active detectorists have formed a group called “The Ring Finders“.
 Basically, you look up a metal detecting expert in your area on their data base, then contact them.
 The prices vary with some folks asking to cover the expenses and a little extra.

-Looking for some great places to metal detect?
+Metal Detecting Tip: Looking for some great places to metal detect?
 Vacationing with your detector is a great way to search out the best places in most states.
+Check out my entire listing of 👉 Where to Metal Detect

 - Best Places to Metal Detect in Michigan – This is my home state.
 It’s okay if you don’t search here.
 (More for ME!!!😎)